makersacademy/bowling-challenge/README.md

 Specification for Jasmine tests

 1. We start with 10 frames.
+2. We start the game with 10 pins.
-2. Each frame you are allowing one or two goes.
+3. Each frame you are allowing one or two goes.
-3. There are two edge cases (if the ball falls into the gutter and if the ball does not hit any pins).
+4. There are two edge cases (if the ball falls into the gutter and if the ball does not hit any pins).
-4. The score are added for each frame after the second roll for that frame immediately, if the ball is neither a strike or a spare.
+5. The score are added for each frame after the second roll for that frame immediately, if the ball is neither a strike or a spare.
-5. If the ball hits a strike which effectively means all pins fall down then that score is added to BONUS of the next two goes.
+6. If the ball hits a strike which effectively means all pins fall down then that score is added to BONUS of the next two goes.
-6. If the ball hits a spare which effectively means you hit down all ten on your second go, then you add a BONUS which is the score of the next roll of the ball.
+7. If the ball hits a spare which effectively means you hit down all ten on your second go, then you add a BONUS which is the score of the next roll of the ball.
-7. The scores for the end are added together to get the total score.
+8. The scores for the end are added together to get the total score.

 In this project I have used Jasmine to Test-Drive the Development of my bowling game.